grace-notes/website/contents/topics/faith.md

 ---
-title: Faith
+title: "Faith"
-categories: topics
+pdf: "faith.pdf"
+description: "Faith as a means of learning compared to rationalism and empiricism; how Christian faith works; how to grow in faith."
 template: lesson.jade
-published: true
-description: Faith as a means of learning compared to rationalism and empiricism; how Christian faith works; how to grow in faith.
 ---